 Dr. Mitala, Dr. Raymond, Dr. Sharif, and Dr. Tobias

-For the second time, Path of Logic will be teaming up with Mpowerd to distribute hundreds of solar lights to primary schools without electricity.
+For the second time, Path of Logic teamed up with Mpowerd to distribute hundreds of solar lights to primary schools without electricity.
 To learn more about Mpowerd click here.

 Teaching anatomic tissue dissections with histologic correlation.
 Proper dissection and selection of pathological tissue samples requires training that is lacking in UG.
 The residents use outdated books to direct them to dissection procedures.
 Path of Logic provided instruction on-site for all cases encountered during the January visit, as well as a presentation of proper tissue dissection techniques for breast, colon, and uterine tissues, with modifications made to accommodate resource issues.